jevpr/Grapple/README.md

 After signing in to Heroku, and linking to my Github, I deployed to Heroku by publishing from the main branch of my GitHub repository (Grapple).

+After deploying to Heroku, the live site was tested against the local development version to ensure:
+- All core features (authentication, lesson search, CRUD operations) work as expected.
+- The database is correctly configured, and all models function as intended.
+- Role-based access control restricts user actions appropriately.

+No inconsistencies were found between the local and deployed versions.

 ## Future Features & Roadmap